 Obstetrics & Gynecology: A small number of OB/GYN residency training programs are now asking applicants to register for supplementary testing to assess personal and professional characteristics that might predict success in residency through commercial products such as Altus (takealtus.com) During the 2022 application cycle, 7 OB/GYN residency programs required Altus testing between early August - October.
-Additional updates about the OBGYN application process can be found here: https://apgo.org/page/rrrapplicant
+OB/GYN has recently announced intentions of migrating the application process away from ERAS and to a third-party platform (similar to Ophthalmology and Plastic Surgery) in 2024.